It works great because it keeps everyone in the team informed.

 Colin Nederkoorn, co-founder and CEO of Customer.io – Monthly E-mails to Advisors

-Here are some tips what a good PPP report looks like:
+Here are some tips on what a good PPP report looks like:

-- Make each item understandable by others, not just you.
-Keep the items short but rich in information.
+- Keep the items short but rich in information.

-- If needed, use facts, numbers and background information.
-External web links can be helpful.
+- If needed, use facts, numbers, and background information.
+External web links may be helpful here.

-- Have a maximum of 5-7 items in each category, not more.
-Up to 5 is ideal.
-Nobody reads long reports.
+- Have a maximum of 5-7 items in each category, no more.
+No one really reads long reports.